 Buddha Mahotsav was first started at the Sarnath in the year 1998, hundreds years after time of Buddha by UP tourism in collaboration with Ministry of Tourism of Government of India.
 K. R. Narayanan was the president of India at that time and he had inaugurated the Buddha Mahotsav.Since then Buddha Purnima has been taking place it is an initiative to attract all religions into the fold of Indian Culture and to promote tourism.

-Buddha Purnima 2015 was celebrated by the people on Monday, 4th of May2015.
+Buddha Purnima 2015 was celebrated by the people on Wednesday, 10th of May 2017.

 Sarnath is a famous tourist place in the Varanasi and has great importance in the Buddhism as Gautam Buddha has given his first sermon at Sarnath.
 A huge fair is held at Sarnath on the occasion of Buddha Jayanti and the remnants related to him are taken out side for the public display.